 • Article: Greenhouse Gas Emissions in the United States

-Regarding buildings and construction, The US Green Building Council (USGBC) developed the LEED green building rating system in the 90s to share ideas and metrics for green and healthy buildings that would support health and environment as well as economy, and now LEED has become a world-recognized certification system.
+Regarding buildings and construction, The US Green Building Council (USGBC) developed the LEED green building rating system in the 90s to share ideas and metrics for green and healthy buildings that would support health and the environment as well as the economy, and now LEED has become a world-recognised certification system.
 Rating systems and Green Building Councils all over the world had begun years ago to implement the transition into nZEBs and will achieve it by 2050.
-29% of carbon emissions produced are by residential and commercial buildings, according to the USGBC.
+29% of greenhouse gas emissions produced are by residential and commercial buildings, according to the USGBC.

 “LEED has provided a framework for high performing buildings and spaces to reduce greenhouse emissions.”

 The US aims toward generating carbon balance in buildings through renewable energies like solar and wind power that can be done on-site or through communities.

 In September of 2020, China made a deal to become carbon neutral by 2060.
 They are the largest carbon-emitting country in the world, however, they build the most renewables that aren’t always used in their country, and are the biggest investor in clean energy.